8.5 Finalisation of the budget impact

 The department will check the model has been provided in the correct format.
 The department will not accept utilisation and cost models that do not comply with the format specified on the PBAC website.
-Where the applicant believes that the standard template provided on the PBAC website is insufficient to complete the costing, additional calculations can be added, however any substantive change to the template should be discussed with the PBS Estimates team.
+Where the applicant believes that the standard template provided on the PBAC website is insufficient to complete the costing, additional calculations can be added, however any substantive change to the template should be discussed with the PBS Estimates team (refer to contact details in Appendix A).
 Failure to provide costings in the required format will lead to delays.
-The department will undertake compliance checks and advise the applicant within 3-5 working days whether the utilisation and cost model can progress to content assessment.
+The department will undertake compliance checks and advise the applicant within 3-5 business days whether the utilisation and cost model can progress to content assessment.

 Following agreement of the estimates of utilisation and financial impact between the departmental officer and the applicant, the other affected divisions of Health and portfolio agencies are approached to review the costs.
 A finalised cost to the Australian Government is considered by the Department of Finance.
 This finalised cost is included in the recommendation to list to the Minister for Health.